tencent-quantum-lab/tensorcircuit/docs/source/contribs/development_MacARM.md

 pip install [Package Name]
 ```
 ### Install Tensorflow (Optional)
-#### Install Tensorflow
+#### Install Tensorflow (Recommended Approach)
 ❗️ Tensorflow with MacOS optimization would not function correctly in version 2.11.0 and before.
 Do not use this version of tensorflow if you intented to train any machine learning model.

-FYI:  Error can occur when machine learning training or gpu related code is involved
+FYI:  Error can occur when machine learning training or gpu related code is involved.

 ⚠️ Tensorflow without macos optimization does not support Metal API and utilizing GPU (both intel chips and M-series chips) until at least tensorflow 2.11.
 ```